Free online games to play with friends

 Number of players: 3-20 players

 Codenames is a word-based party game that’ll test how well you and your buddies can communicate with each other.
 Awarded as one of the best board games in 2016, there’s an online variant that’s free and just as fun.

 Players are split into 2 teams – red and blue – with one spymaster on each side.
 The spymaster gives 1-word clues and the team guesses the corresponding words until all tiles with their colour has been cleared.
 Nothing will beat that “Eureka!” moment when your friend correctly guesses “School”, “Temple”, “Hotel”, and “Crane” from a single word – “Building”.

 How to play: Create a game room and send the invite link to your friends.

-- The spymaster will give one-word clues followed by a number for the team to guess their coloured words.
+- The spymaster will give 1-word clues followed by a number for the team to guess their coloured words.
 For example, “Music, 2” will prompt the team to guess “Flute” and “Pitch” from the above example.

-- A team will forfeit a point if they guess a neutral black word or the opposing team’s word
+- A team will forfeit a point if they guess a neutral black word or the opposing team’s word.

 - If the shaded black tile is chosen, the team automatically loses.

 - First team to clear their words wins.